-But nope.
-The positive effect of taking zinc continued and within weeks my skin looked so much better.
-The only thing I was left with is the red marks left over from where the spots were.
+The positive effects on my skin from taking zinc continued: Within weeks, I felt that my skin looked so much better.
+The only thing I was left with was the red marks that were from the acne.

-It’s been well over a year now and I no longer have any acne.
-And I’ve not even developed a cold or been sick at all in the entire time I’ve taken zinc picolinate supplement.
+As I write this, it’s been well over a year and I no longer have any acne.
+And I’ve not even developed a cold or been sick at all in the entire time I’ve taken zinc.

-It’s pretty amazing!
-I’ve talked about my results after using zinc on this blog and on various forums.
+I’ve talked about my results after using zinc, on this blog, and on various forums.
 I want to get the message out there that sometimes the solution really is simple.

 When I first started to take zinc, I assumed I was deficient, so I began taking a fairly high dose of 100 mg per day.
 I split it up into two doses of 50 mg.

-Taking Zinc and Vitamin D together for acne
+Taking zinc and Vitamin D together is better

-At some point in my research to find a solution to my acne problem, I came across another article which linked vitamin D with the development of acne and acne severity.
+At some point in my research to find a solution to my acne problem, I came across another article that linked vitamin D with the development of acne and acne severity.

-The study found that deficiency of vitamin D was detected in close to 50% of people with acne compared to only 22% of people without acne.
+One study found that deficiency of vitamin D was detected in close to 50% of people with acne compared to only 22% of people without the condition.

 There was also a correlation with inflammatory lesions on the skin and a notable improvement upon supplementing vitamin D3.

 I had to stop taking vitamin D at some point because my doctor told me my levels were too high.
-I must have stopped for almost a year if my memory is correct.
+And after having stopped, my levels would have dropped significantly.